behzadsp/eloquent-dynamic-photos/README.md

 php artisan vendor:publish --provider="Behzadsp\EloquentDynamicPhotos\EloquentDynamicPhotosServiceProvider" --tag="config"
 ```

-This is the contents of the published config file:
+This is the contents of the published config file named `eloquent_photo.php`:

 ```php
 <?php